 When Julie explained that she was talking to the developers about adding program stubs to help with early testing, her manager agreed that maybe talking to the developers was a good use of time after all.

-There's Always Useful Information (and it may not be about you)
+There's Always Useful Information

 One manager told a staffer—whom we'll call Kendra-that Kendra didn't respect him.